TheKnightCoder/Ansible-Networking/README.md

 -------
 Roles are essentially tasks and variables from a playbook that have been separated for re-usability and abstraction.
 For more detail on roles visit the [Ansible docs](http://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

+To use a role in the middle of a playbook use the [`include_role`](http://docs.ansible.com/ansible/latest/modules/include_role_module.html) module.
+See `example-playbook/config/storm_control.yml` for an example.

 The roles created in this repository can be found in `lib/roles`

 Configuration file - Ansible.cfg